vishnuvardhan-k/vsd-physical-design-using-open-source-tools/README.md

 ![D4SK4-MCQ5](https://user-images.githubusercontent.com/80052961/110231887-6b506f00-7f40-11eb-9ade-40f1461ca9a6.jpg)

-## *Day 5 - Final steps for RTL2GDS*
+## *Day 5 - Final Steps for RTL2GDS*

 **Routing:** In the vlsi design cycle, routing follows cell placement.
 To interconnect all the pins according to the specification of nets its konwn as **routing**. once routing is completed, precise paths are defined on the layout surface on which conductors carrying electrical signals are run.
 The main objective of routing is to minimize the area required for routing.

 There are 3 types of routing:

-				1. Grid/area routing
+   - 1. Grid/area routing

-				2. Global routing
+   - 2. Global routing

-				3. Detailed routing
+   - 3. Detailed routing

 **Design Rule Check:** These design rules in the technology file. for every technology, the design rules changes.

 There 3 typical design rules for the pairs of wires, which are running parallel.

-1. Wire Width : The wire has min. width or more than that is okay
+   - 1. Wire Width : The wire has min. width or more than that is okay

-2. wire pitch: The centre to centre distance between 2 wires called as wire pitch.
+   - 2. wire pitch: The centre to centre distance between 2 wires called as wire pitch.

-3.wire spacing: wire to wire maintain min.spacing or more than that
+   - 3.wire spacing: wire to wire maintain min.spacing or more than that

 If signal short occur, we route one of the signal into another metal layer.